Is language evolution grinding to a halt? The scaling of lexical turbulence in English fiction suggests it is not: On quantifying the birth and death of words

+We now turn to word death rates in Fig.~\ref{fig:langevo.petersen1}B. In contrast to birth rates, there is no overlap between death rates at any point in time as a function of the end of history $y_2$.
+For example, death rates in the late 1800s are estimated at 10\% if $y_2$=1900 but $< 10^{-3}$\,\% if $y_2=2000$.
+It appears that words are not in fact dying out.

+So why is the word death rate used in~\cite{petersen2012a} affected so profoundly by boundaries?
+Including words appearing in only one year as we did for birth rates, does not resolve this issue: Fig.~\ref{fig:langevo.petersen1}D is essentially the same as Fig.~\ref{fig:langevo.petersen1}C.

+The problem lies instead in that the relative frequency threshold for a word ``existing'' in a given year $y$ is determined by range of years being considered.
+We argue that a number of example relative frequency trajectories are problematic for a range dependent definition.

+Consider two different ranges of years, $[y_1,y_2]$ and $[y_1,y'_2]$ with $y_2 < y'_2$ and a year $y$ internal to both ranges.
+The median relative frequency for the same 1-gram will very likely differ for the two ranges, and a word which is alive in year $y$ for the $[y_1,y_2]$ range may be either not yet born or dead for the same year $y$ in the $[y'_1,y'_2]$ range.

+This complication allows for unintuitive results such as a 1-gram appearing to have died out by $y_2$ but over a longer period of time ending at $y'_2$, it qualifies as having being alive, or possibly, ``undead.''

+We provide two examples of dead-undead behavior in Fig.~\ref{fig:langevo.examplepetersenfail}.
+First, in Fig.~\ref{fig:langevo.examplepetersenfail}A, we show the word ``CHAP'' (all capitals, likely short for Chapter).
+We chose this word as one with a reasonably high median relative frequency but otherwise fairly randomly from all words with oscillating dead-undead states.
+The main curve is the relative frequency for `CHAP' over time showing a gradual decline over around three orders of magnitude.
+In both Figs.~\ref{fig:langevo.examplepetersenfail}A and~\ref{fig:langevo.examplepetersenfail}B, the blue region outlines the lowest possible relative frequency for each year (i.e., 1 divided by the total number of 1-grams recorded).

+We measure median relative frequency over a series of time ranges with $y_1$=1800 and ends-of-history at $y_2$=1850 through to $y_2$=2000 in decade steps.
+The circles mark the cutoff frequency $\frequencycut{y_1}{y_2}$ for each time range.
+Open circles indicate the relative frequency of `CHAP' has exceeded the cutoff at that $y_2$---`CHAP' is alive---while filled circles show that `CHAP' has died.

+In 1850, the word `CHAP' would have appeared to have snuffed it in 1848; then viewed as having only temporarily been stunned and revived for the following 8 decadal end points; been declared an ex-word again in 1940, nailed to the perch as it were; and finally seen again to be only resting and not at all ready to push up the daises through to 2000~\cite{montypython1969deadparrotsketch}.

+In Fig.~\ref{fig:langevo.examplepetersenfail}B, we show the relative frequency for a much less common word which displays a different kind of dead-undead cycling: ``Coryphaeus'' (the head of a Greek chorus).
+The time series includes numerous zeroes (which we must remember pertain only to the sample behind the Google Books 2012 English Fiction corpus).
+This example shows a decadal-scale swapping between being dead and undead from 1850 on, and demonstrates how zero frequencies may induce unexpected behavior in the birth-death criterion in~\cite{petersen2012a}.
+Essentially, whenever ``Coryphaeus'' does not appear in the corpus for a year, it will be considered dead, and if it does appear, it will have a relative frequency exceeding the dead-undead cutoff.

-Thus, while the method in~\cite{petersen2012statistical} provides a reasonable approach to analyzing dynamics and asymmetries in the evolutionary dynamics of a language data set, the results for birth and death rates in~\ref{petersen} depend on when the experiment is performed.
-So motivated, we proceed to develop an approach that is robust with respect to time boundaries.
+Thus, while the method in~\cite{petersen2012a} provides a reasonable approach to analyzing dynamics and asymmetries in the evolutionary dynamics of a language data set and is informative about birth rates, the results for death rates depend on when the experiment is performed.
+We proceed to develop an approach that is independent of time boundaries and agnostic to the 1-grams themselves.